-All of these pieces of the puzzle create a great monetization strategy when combined.
+All of these pieces of the puzzle create an excellent monetization strategy when combined.

-So now you know why it’s imperative to start a Facebook group.
-Let’s plunge into the steps you need to take to start a profitable Facebook group.
+So now you know why it’s mandatory to start a Facebook group.
+Let’s plunge into the steps you need to take to create a profitable Facebook group.
 And how to grow it into a money-making machine.

 2. What are the purpose and the target audience?

 Maybe you’re thinking about starting a Facebook group?
 Or how to grow a Facebook group to bring in more income?

 Or maybe you started one before, and you felt it was an utter disgrace?

 Don’t fret.
 We’ve all had at least one project flop.